Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Abstract

 \section{Abstract}

-We characterize the exact components of a large class of uniformly expanding Markov maps of $\R$ which preserve the Lebesgue measure, and give easily checkable conditions for their exactness.
+We give a fairly complete characterization of the exact components of a large class of uniformly expanding Markov maps of $\R$.
 Using this result, for a class of $\Z$-invariant maps and finite modifications thereof, we prove certain properties of infinite mixing recently introduced by the author.

 Mathematics Subject Classification (2010): 37A40, 37D20, 37A25, 37A50.